General A Level Course Notes On Religious Experience (OCR, AQA, Eduqas, Edexcel)

 • However, attempts to duplicate Persinger’s research have largely proved unsuccessful, while Newberg and Waldman have found that other parts of the brain are involved with religious experiences in addition to the temporal lobes..
 Finally, as previously noted above, even Ramachandran is not sure whether the temporal lobes produce or receive religious experiences, and when interviewed by the journalist Ian Cotton, Persinger himself was ‘at pains to re-emphasise that his processes did not, in his view, discount religious experience.
 As he put it, “The fact that we can actually insert [into conscious awareness] a God experience [via the helmet] doesn’t change the fact that the process is there for some functional or evolutionarily significant reason.
 If one accepts that God created the universe, then why not have a brain mechanism whereby these experiences take place?” ‘ See HERE for a more detailed discussion and evaluation of Persinger’s research.

-• Richard Swinburne argues in his book The Existence of God for the Principles of Credulity (if someone says x is present to them, x is probably present unless we think there are good reasons to think otherwise) and Testimony (people should be believed unless there are good reasons not to do so).
+• Richard Swinburne argues in his book The Existence of God for the Principles of Credulity (if someone says x is present to them, x is probably present unless there are good reasons to think otherwise), and Testimony (people should be believed unless there are good reasons not to do so).

 • For Swinburne, the evidence must be consistent (the sources must support each other) and ‘empirically reliable’ (e.g. eyewitnesses must be trustworthy).